MarienvanLoon/programming-for-economists/source/install.rst

   some reason you cannot get anaconda installed, ask us in class and we will help.
 * todo: install R
-* todo: R for the notebook
+* todo: `R for the notebook <http://blog.revolutionanalytics.com/2015/09/using-r-with-jupyter-notebooks.html>`_ and `this page <https://www.continuum.io/blog/developer/jupyter-and-conda-r>`_

 If you have installed all this: congratulations, you are done!
 If you experienced any problems, ask us in class.
 Below we give some software resources, that you can install; but you do not have to do this.